Utah is such an amazing state to take a road trip through. A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 If you rock climb, you won’t want to miss out on Maple Canyon.
 The conglomerate rock is something you don’t climb every day and makes for some fun and interesting moves.
 Plus, there’s camping right at the base of many climbs making it the perfect set up for a day on the crag and an evening under the stars.

-This is a hidden gem that I thought was totally worth the detour.
-In Red Cliff, there is an easy hike to a pool where you can swim or cliff jump into.
+Located on the outskirts of St George, this is a hidden gem that I thought was worth the detour.
+At Red Cliff Campground, there is an easy hike to a pool where you can swim or cliff jump.
+It’s so unique we even included it as 1 of the 12 best hikes at St George.

-RVing + Camping Tip: To get here isn’t easy though if you are in a motorhome any bigger than ours because the tunnel to get there is only 11’8″ high.
-There is a KOA nearby if you are traveling in a truck/trailer and can drop your trailer first.
+RVing + Camping Tip: Getting here isn’t easy though if you are in a motorhome any bigger than ours because the tunnel to get there is only 11’8″ high.
+There is a KOA nearby if you are traveling in a truck/trailer and can drop your trailer off first.
 We loved camping right in Red Cliff and there is also a beautiful campground close by called

 Snow Canyon State Park